canro91/canro91.github.io/_posts/2018-11-17-TheC#DefinitiveGuide.md

 // warning CS8604: Possible null reference argument for parameter 'name'
 ```

+To learn other techniques to prevent the NullReferenceException, start checking [what the NullReferenceException is and when it's thrown]({% post_url 2023-03-06-NullableOperatorsAndReferences %}).

 ### Records

 A record is an immutable reference type with built-in equality methods.
 When we create a record, the compiler creates a `ToString` method, a value-based equality methods and other methods for us.